Go to the Nature Institute’s home page

 Putting it in slightly different terms: If we really believe that we can know the world (as virtually everyone does), we must believe that, by nature, it lends itself to our understanding.
 It “speaks” to us in the language of our own experience, which is to say that its native language is also our language.
 The language of the world’s expression is the language of our experience.

 In Chapter 23 (“The Evolution of Consciousness”) we will look at the powerful historical evidence grounding this understanding of the relation between the world’s speaking and our own speaking.
-And in Chapter 24 (“How the World Lends Itself to Our Knowing”) I will attempt to carry the considerations of this present chapter as far toward a conclusion as I can.
+And in Chapter 24 (“Is the World Itself an Interior Reality?”)
+I will attempt to carry the considerations of this present chapter as far toward a conclusion as I can.

 Notes